-The financial instruments in this category have been assessed individually.
+The property and financial instruments in this category have been assessed individually.
 The valuation is based on management's best estimate, taking into account most recently known prices.
 In many cases analyses prepared by external valuation agencies are used.
 These analyses are based on data unobservable in the market, such as assumed default rates associated with certain ratings.

 The table below shows the instruments in level 1, level 2 and level 3.
-Financial assets and liabilities not measured at fair value and whose carrying amount is a reasonable approximation of fair value are not classified by level.
+Property and financial assets and liabilities not measured at fair value and whose carrying amount is a reasonable approximation of fair value are not classified by level.